Long-Term Care Myths

 Myth 2: I’m covered by Medicare.

-Myth 3: My supplemental health insurance will provide protection from the high cost of nursing home stays.
+Myth 3: My supplemental health insurance will provide protection.

 Myth 4: It can’t cost that much to stay in a nursing home.

 - Reality: Nursing home care can be expensive, and a significant percentage of individuals become impoverished within a year of admission.

 Myth 5: If I cannot afford it, I’ll go on Medicaid.

 - Reality: Medicaid eligibility is complex, requiring individuals to virtually deplete their income and assets.

 Myth 6: I can transfer assets to qualify for Medicaid later.